computoms/clk/README.md

 You can add a new entry by using the `add` command:

 ```
-$ clk add Definition of the prototype +myapp +proto
+$ clk add Definition of the prototype /myapp/proto
 ```

 To switch to a new task, just use the same command: